A stable implementation of a data-driven scale-aware mesoscale parameterization: Experiments in Double Gyre configuration

 \subsection{Subgrid kinetic energy transfer}

-In this section, we explain the reproducing of the EKE spectrum by different coarse parameterized ocean models via analysis of the subgrid energy transfer.
+In this section, we analyze the subgrid energy transfer in coarse parameterized models to explain the shape of the EKE spectrum.
 The energy transfer is computed both offline and online because the accuracy of the parameterization can change once it is included in the coarse-grid model \cite{meneveau2000scale, ross2022benchmarking}.
-Note that offline analysis evaluates the subgrid parameterization on the filtered and coarse-grained snapshots of the high-resolution model while online analysis evaluates the parameterization once the parameterized ocean model is integrated in time.
+Note that the offline analysis evaluates the subgrid parameterization on the filtered and coarse-grained snapshots of the high-resolution model, while the online analysis evaluates the parameterization once the parameterized ocean model is integrated over time.

-The KE transfer spectrum of the subgrid forcing or parameterization $\mathbf{S}=(S_x,S_y)$ is given by:
+The KE transfer spectrum of the subgrid forcing or parameterization $\mathbf{S}=(S_x,S_y)$ is given by

 where $\kappa_x$ and $\kappa_y$ are zonal and meridional wavenumbers, respectively, $\mathcal{F}$ is the 2D Fourier transform, $^*$ is the complex conjugate, and $Re$ is the real part.
 We integrate the two-dimensional transfer spectrum over circles ($\kappa_x^2+\kappa_y^2=\kappa^2$) to obtain the isotropic transfer spectrum $\mathcal{T}(\kappa)$.
-We compute the subgrid forcing according to Eq. \eqref{eq:subgrid_forcing}, where the filtering operator $\overline{(\cdot)}$ is defined as a combination of the Gaussian filter implemented in the package GCM-filters \cite{grooms2021diffusion, loose2022gcm} followed by coarse-graining.
-The width of the Gaussian filter is chosen to be proportional to the grid spacing of the coarse resolution model, by introducing a filter-to-grid width ratio \cite<FGR,>{ghosal1996analysis, lund1997use, chow2003further, perezhogin2023subgrid}.
-Here, we use $\mathrm{FGR}=2.5$, found to optimally reproduce the subgrid KE transfer by the ZB20-based parameterizations in offline analysis.
+We compute the subgrid forcing according to Eq. \eqref{eq:subgrid_forcing}, where the filtering operator $\overline{(\cdot)}$ is defined as the Gaussian filter implemented in the GCM-filters package \cite{grooms2021diffusion, loose2022gcm} followed by coarse-graining.
+The filtering and coarse-graining operations are applied to the $1/64^\circ$ model output towards a $1/4^\circ$ resolution.
+The width of the Gaussian filter is chosen to be proportional to the grid spacing of the coarse resolution model by introducing a filter-to-grid width ratio \cite<FGR,>{ghosal1996analysis, lund1997use, chow2003further, perezhogin2023subgrid}.
+The FGR is not a coefficient used for the online implementation of the parameterization; it is only a parameter used to diagnose the offline subgrid transfer.
+The KE transfer of the subgrid models in the offline analysis depends on the FGR, because, as expected, it depends on grid-scale features.
+However, the shape of the offline transfer spectrum as a function of wavenumber remains roughly unchanged, while the amplitude varies for different FGR values.
+For $\mathrm{FGR}=2.5$, the offline and online KE transfer roughly coincide for the filtered ZB20 and JHAH15 parameterizations (Figure \ref{fig:SGS_Spectrum}).
+We chose this FGR value in our analysis, which likely corresponds to the filter width that is effectively reproduced in online simulations by the parameterized ocean models.